 Motor vehicles contain a number of components that can burn if subjected to a large enough ignition source.
 These include seating, headlining and carpeting.
 Several test methods have been developed by the motor industry to assess burning behaviour.
 Materials used within the passenger compartment need to have a degree of burn resistance so that occupants have time to escape the vehicle in the event of a fire.

-Safety standards such as FMVSS 302 (USA), BS AU 169a and ISO 3795 (all similar standards) have been developed to help reduce deaths and injuries to occupants caused by vehicle fires, especially those originating in the interior of the vehicle from discarded cigarettes and matches.
+Safety standards such as FMVSS 302 (USA), SAE J369 and ISO 3795 (all similar standards) have been developed to help reduce deaths and injuries to occupants caused by vehicle fires, especially those originating in the interior of the vehicle from discarded cigarettes and matches.

 In some cases manufacturers have also developed their own specifications based on these standards.
-FMVSS 302 is a mandatory requirement for all materials used in the interior of motor vehicles sold in the USA, and the BS and ISO standards are generally specified for other markets, although not always as a legal requirement.
+FMVSS 302 is a mandatory requirement for all materials used in the interior of motor vehicles sold in the USA, and the SAE and ISO standards are generally specified for other markets, although not always as a legal requirement.
 The standards are not only applicable to passenger cars, but also lorries, trucks and coaches as well as agricultural and forestry vehicles.

 The standards cover all materials used in the seating compartment of a vehicle, including such components as seat cushions, seat backs, seat belts, headlining, convertible tops, armrests, all trim panels, compartment shelves, head restraints, floor coverings, sun visors and airbags.
 The standards also cover curtains and mattress covers.
 The standards detail a common test method suitable for testing materials individually or as composites up to 13 mm thick.